kernelmachine/cbtm/README.md

 Use the same command as above to evaluate your dense models, just change the environment variable `NUM_CLUSTERS=1`.

+On our machine we get `ppl: 17.86` for the 8-cluster model from this tutorial.

 ## MoE baseline training via sparse upcycling

 See our [fairseq fork](https://github.com/kernelmachine/sparse-upcycling) for instructions and code to train the  sparse upcycling MoE baseline.